 - 91% of global users access the internet on their mobile phones.

 - 61% of mobile searches are made on Google.

-- People spend 143 minutes per day browsing the internet on their phones in 2020.
+- People spent 143 minutes per day browsing the internet on their phones in 2020.

 - The number of social media users accessing Facebook on their mobiles is 66.83%.